 Involvement and Information

 Total standards 2

 Total criteria 14

 Mandatory criteria 4

 Advanced criteria 8

-Gold Silver Bronze Inadequate

-At least 6 of the 8 advanced criteria are rated Exceptional and all others are rated Fully met At least 11 of the 14 criteria are rated Fully met, including all 4 of the Mandatory criteria.
-None of the criteria are Not met All 4 of the Mandatory criteria are Partly met.
-No more than 3 criteria are Not met 4 or more criteria are Not met, or 1 or more of the Mandatory criteria are Not met
+Gold Silver Bronze Inadequate At least 6 of the 8 At least 11 of the 14 All 4 of the Mandatory 4 or more criteria are advanced criteria are criteria are rated Fully criteria are Partly met.
+Not met, or 1 or more rated Exceptional and met, including all 4 of No more than 3 of the Mandatory all others are rated the Mandatory criteria are Not met criteria are Not met Fully met criteria.
+None of the criteria are Not met

 Personalised care and support

 Total standards 3

 Total criteria 18

 Mandatory criteria 5

 Advanced criteria 9

-Gold Silver Bronze Inadequate

-At least 7 of the 9 advanced criteria are rated Exceptional and all others are rated Fully met At least 14 of the 18 criteria are rated Fully met, including all 5 of the Mandatory criteria.
+Gold Silver Bronze Inadequate At least 7 of the 9 advanced criteria are rated Exceptional and all others are rated Fully met At least 14 of the 18 criteria are rated Fully met, including all 5 of the Mandatory criteria.
 None of the criteria are Not met All 5 of the Mandatory criteria are Partly met.
 No more than 4 criteria are Not met 5 or more criteria are Not met, or 1 or more of the Mandatory criteria are Not met

 Safeguarding and Safety

 Total standards 5

 Total criteria 23

 Mandatory criteria 8

 Advanced criteria 4

-Gold Silver Bronze Inadequate

-At least 3 of the 4 advanced criteria are rated Exceptional and all others are rated Fully met At least 18 of the 23 criteria are rated Fully met, including all 8 of the Mandatory criteria.
-None of the criteria are Not met All 8 of the Mandatory criteria are Partly met.
-No more than 5 criteria are Not met 6 or more criteria are Not met, or 1 or more of the Mandatory criteria are Not met
+Gold Silver Bronze Inadequate At least 3 of the 4 At least 18 of the 23 All 8 of the Mandatory 6 or more criteria are advanced criteria are criteria are rated Fully criteria are Partly met.
+Not met, or 1 or more rated Exceptional and met, including all 8 of No more than 5 of the Mandatory all others are rated the Mandatory criteria are Not met criteria are Not met Fully met criteria.
+None of the criteria are Not met

 Suitability of staffing

 Total standards 3

 Total criteria 19

 Mandatory criteria 4

 Advanced criteria 5

-Gold Silver Bronze Inadequate

-At least 4 of the 5 advanced criteria are rated Exceptional and all others are rated Fully met At least 15 of the 19 criteria are rated Fully met, including all 4 of the Mandatory criteria.
+Gold Silver Bronze Inadequate At least 4 of the 5 advanced criteria are rated Exceptional and all others are rated Fully met At least 15 of the 19 criteria are rated Fully met, including all 4 of the Mandatory criteria.
 None of the criteria are Not met All 4 of the Mandatory criteria are Partly met.
 No more than 4 criteria are Not met 5 or more criteria are Not met, or 1 or more of the Mandatory criteria are Not met

 Quality of Management

 Total standards 3

 Total criteria 18

 Mandatory criteria 3

 Advanced criteria 6

-Gold Silver Bronze Inadequate

-At least 5 of the 6 advanced criteria are rated Exceptional and all others are rated Fully met At least 14 of the 18 criteria are rated Fully met, including all 3 of the Mandatory criteria.
-None of the criteria are Not met All 3 of the Mandatory criteria are Partly met.
-No more than 4 criteria are Not met 5 or more criteria are Not met, or 1 or more of the Mandatory criteria are Not met
+Gold Silver Bronze Inadequate At least 5 of the 6 At least 14 of the 18 All 3 of the Mandatory 5 or more criteria are advanced criteria are criteria are rated Fully criteria are Partly met.
+Not met, or 1 or more rated Exceptional and met, including all 3 of No more than 4 of the Mandatory all others are rated the Mandatory criteria are Not met criteria are Not met Fully met criteria.
+None of the criteria are Not met